zuri-training/Team-109-__-Excel_comp/README.md

 - #### Clone the Repository on your Local Machine

   The next thing you want to do is clone (make a copy) of the Project on your profile, to your local machine (Laptop, PC, MacBook).
-To do that,
+To do that;

   - Copy the link of your fork of the repository (the one you forked).
   - Open the folder you want to work on your machine.